WordPress/gutenberg/packages/style-engine/README.md

 Use this function to compile and return a stylesheet for any CSS rules.
 The style engine will automatically merge declarations and combine selectors.

-This function acts as a CSS compiler, but will also enqueue styles for rendering where a `context` string is passed in the options.
+This function acts as a CSS compiler, but will also register the styles in a store where a `context` string is passed in the options.

 _Parameters_